intel/neural-compressor/docs/source/sq_medium_blog.md

 LLMs are used in a wide variety of applications.
 They can be used to generate text, such as chatbots and virtual assistants, or fine tuned with a task-specific training for application to downstream tasks, like machine translation, emotion analysis, text classification, fraud detection and etc.

 ### Deployment challenges
-LLMs show excellent performance in many tasks, and researches show that LLMs with bigger number of parmaters can have better performance [1].
+LLMs show excellent performance in many tasks, and researches show that LLMs with bigger number of parmaters can have better performance[^1].

 <div align="center">
     <img src="./imgs/model_scale_accuracy.png" />